BIGGER THINGS ON RAILS

 ---ooo000ooo---

-The highlight of our secondary school year in the late fifties and also in 1960 was the annual visit to Swindon Works organised by railway enthusiast teacher Mr Johnson.
-This was early May of 1960, and whether by design or accident I don't know, soon after our train from Paddington arrived (hauled by an engine named Viscount Portal, which despite this moniker was a member of the post-war Castle Classs), this famous old puffer chugged into the other side of the station.
-It has since made many an appearance on preserved lines up and down the country.
+The highlight (for many) of our secondary school year in the late fifties and also in 1960 was the annual visit to Swindon Works organised by railway enthusiast teacher Mr Johnson.
+This was early May of 1960, and whether by design, or accident, I don't know, soon after our train from Paddington arrived (hauled by an engine named Viscount Portal, which despite this moniker was a member of the post-war Castle Class), this famous old GWR puffer chugged into the other side of the station.
+As a prize exhibit in the national collection 3440 City of Truro has since made many an appearance on preserved lines up and down the country and has recently undergone a new re-paint.
 It dates from 1903 I think and is the first locomotive unofficially credited with breaking the 100mph barrier.

 EUROPEAN VARIETY